Frontend data models

 The following diagram provides a simplified overview of the Models SDK:

-An API key is required to authenticate with Ably.
+An API key is required for your frontend app to authenticate with Ably.
 API keys are used either to authenticate directly with Ably using basic authentication, or to generate tokens for untrusted clients using token authentication.

 API keys and tokens have a set of capabilities assigned to them that specify which operations, such as subscribe or publish can be performed on which resources.
-To use the Models SDK, the API key requires the following capabilities
+To use the Models SDK, the API key requires the following capabilities, these two capabilities are discussed further down the page, but for the time being set these two and you can review them further along:

 The Models SDK requires a realtime client created using the Ably JavaScript SDK to interact with the Ably service.